josephgiovanelli/mo-importance/README.md

 # Interactive Hyperparameter Optimization in Multi-Objective Problems via Preference Learning

+This is the repository of the paper "Interactive Hyperparameter Optimization in Multi-Objective Problems via Preference Learning" submitted to The 38th Annual AAAI Conference on Artificial Intelligence.

 ## Requirements

 In order to reproduce the experiments in any operating systems, Docker is required: [https://www.docker.com/](https://www.docker.com/).